siQuang/laradocker/README.md

 cd laravel-app
 ```

-## Make a copy of .env and vhosts/default.conf
+## Make a copy of .env and make changes
-Run the Makefile command below to make a copy to .env file
+Make sure to change the environment variables to your specification
 ```
-make env
+cp .env.laradocker .env
 ```

 Change the environment variables in .env file.
 If using PHP < 8.0 make sure to choose the correct Laravel version that support the PHP version you are using.